kimchi-project/ginger/docs/API.md

 **METHODS:**

 * **GET**: Creates a graph on the filtered output of the audit report.
-           Graph creation requires two columns to be provided as input.
+           Graph creation requires graph name, 2 columns from the report and the format of the graph as input .
         * Graph: string.
 Path where the graph has been created.

 ### Collection: Logs